st-ty1/Artix_FreshTomato/arm-uClibc-toolchain_buildroot/README.md

 2.)
 Copy hndtools-arm-linux-2.6.36-uclibc-4.5.3/arm-brcm-linux-uclibcgnueabi/sysroot/usr/include/ctype.h of original FT-arm-toolchain to buildroot-2012.02/output/host/usr/arm-brcm-linux-uclibcgnueabi/sysroot/usr/include of your toolchain

-Replacement of files in steps 1.) and 2.) are needed as these two files has been patched after first release of original FT-arm-toolchain.
+Replacement of files in steps 1.) and 2.) are needed as these two files have been patched after first release of original FT-arm-toolchain.

 3.)
 Copy content of buildroot-2012.02/output/host/usr/arm-brcm-linux-uclibcgnueabi/sysroot/usr/lib to buildroot-2012.02/output/host/usr/lib